 If you don’t like the idea of a fake lawn but also don’t like the idea of having to mow your grass during the hot Houston summer either, there’s another alternative.
 Instead of grass, you could use a ground cover plant in your lawn.
 Ground covers are alive and lush, but they don’t require mowing.

 There are many kinds and colors of ground cover.
 Some are simply green like traditional grass, while others bloom through part of the year with colorful flowers.
-Ground covers that do well in Houston’s USDA Hardiness Zone (9a) include bugleweed, mondo grass, and periwinkle (pictured).
+Ground cover plants that do well in Houston’s USDA Hardiness Zone (9a) include:

 When you install hardscapes made with pavers or flagstone, make sure you lay a solid foundation.
 If you don’t, flooding and other issues in the future can easily cause the stones to shift, turning your landscape into a mess you’ll have to work hard to clean up.